mor1/databox-store-blob/README.md

      {sensor_id: [sendor id]}

-Data from that sensor will then be braudcast over the connection.
-This feature will devlop and will support authentication and more in future.
+Data from that sensor will then be broadcast over the connection.
+This feature will develop and will support authentication and more in future.

 #Status

 This is work in progress.
-Expect bugs and api changes.
+Expect bugs and API changes.

 #Building running